hanrichard/Notebook/aws/aws learning doc/vpc.md

 - Amazon EMR is a web service that enables businesses, researchers, data analysts, and developers to easily and cost-effectively process vast amounts of data.
 EMR utilizes a hosted Hadoop framework running on Amazon EC2 and Amazon S3.

+- CloudTrail captures API activity and would not include the requested information.